Mena-Adel20/Movie-Recommendation-System-flask-and-Heroku-main/README.md

-# Build a Movie Recommendation API using Scikit-Learn, Flask and Heroku
+# Build a Movie Recommendation API using Scikit-Learn, Flask and Streamlit

 ## There are three type of recommendation system:
 1.Collaborative Filtering